autowarefoundation/autoware-documentation/docs/design/autoware-architecture/localization/index.md

 ## 3. Requirements

-- By allowing to implement different modules, we accept various sensor configurations and algorithms.
+- By implementing different modules, we accept various sensor configurations and algorithms.
 - The localization system can start pose estimation from an ambiguous initial location
 - The system can produce the reliability of the initial location estimation
-- The system can manage the state of the initial location estimation (uninitialized, initializable or not) and can report to the error monitor
+- The system can manage the state of the initial location estimation (uninitialized, initializable, or not) and can report to the error monitor

 ## 4. Architecture

 ### Abstract

 We define two architectures: "Required" and "Recommended."
-Only input and output are defined in the "Required" architecture to accept various kinds of localization algorithms.
-Also, to improve the reusability of each module, we define more detailed parts in the "Recommended" architecture.
+Only input and output are defined in the "Required" architecture to accept various localization algorithms.
+Also, to improve the reusability of each module, we describe more detailed parts in the "Recommended" architecture.

 ### Required Architecture